remotesensinginfo/rsgislib/doc/python/source/about.rst

 **What does RSGISLib do?**

 RSGISLib contains a number of algorithms for processing and analysing remote sensing data that are the product of research carried out by the authors and their collaborators.
 The primary aim of RSGISLib was to make it easier to develop code for our research.
 Over time, more functionality has been added to make it easier to carry out our research.
 The project was released with the hope it will be of use to others working with Remote Sensing and GIS data.
+Some of the functionality available within RSGISlib includes:

+* Image segmentation
+* Object-based classification
+* Image-to-image registration
+* Image filtering
+* Zonal statistics
+* General raster and vector processing

-To date it's been used as part of a number of publications and theses.
+To date it's been used as part of a number of publications and theses, for more details see:

+Peter Bunting, Daniel Clewley, Richard M. Lucas and Sam Gillingham.
+2014.
+The Remote Sensing and GIS Software Library (RSGISLib), Computers & Geosciences.
+Volume 62, Pages 216-226 http://dx.doi.org/10.1016/j.cageo.2013.08.007.

 **Is RSGISLib intended to be a substitute for commercial GIS / RS packages or other open source packages?**

 No, RSGISLib is not being developed as a substitute for ArcMap / QGIS or ENVI.
 As stated above, RSGISLib is mainly developed to support our research, because of this there is a lot of advanced functionality in RSGISLib that is unavailable in other packages.
+Although RSGISLib works well on the desktop, it scales well to a High Performance Computing (HPC) environment, which is an area many of the previously mentioned software aren't focusing on.

 For visualising data it is recommended RSGISLib is used in combination with TuiView, an open source cross-platform viewer available to download from `here <https://bitbucket.org/chchrsc/tuiview>`_.